 iCloud: Lock and track your device using Lost Mode

-Lost Mode locks your iOS device, Apple Watch, or Mac with a passcode so that others can’t access your personal information.
+Lost Mode locks your iOS device, Apple Watch, or Mac so that others can’t access your personal information.
 It also tracks any changes to the location of your iOS device or Apple Watch.
 If you can’t find your device, turn on Lost Mode right away using Find My iPhone on iCloud.com.
 If you have Family Sharing set up, you can turn on Lost Mode for family members’ devices, too.
 For more information, see the Apple Support article If your iPhone, iPad, or iPod touch is lost or stolen.

 When your device is in Lost Mode: